When we the people are united, no challenge is too great. Together, we can return government to the American people.

-We all pay the price for a democracy dominated by the power of money, and we can’t wait any longer to start fixing this broken system.
+We all pay the price for a gridlocked democracy, and we can’t wait any longer to start fixing this broken system.
 It’s a major barrier deterring many Americans from participating in politics.
 Our solutions focus on the changes we can make right now.
 These will restore our government’s ability to tackle our most pressing challenges and rebuild trust in our democracy without waiting for new jurisprudence from the Supreme Court or for the Constitution to be amended.
 Our solutions focus on the following core values:

 - Promoting transparency and disclosure in government and elections

 - Increasing participation in politics

 Special interests, corporations and unions spend millions of dollars influencing voters — and they’re using a complicated web of dark money nonprofits, super PACs and sham companies to make sure voters never know the real source of their campaign messages.
 We need transparency so we can properly evaluate the messages, and messengers, influencing our votes.